raj768/Predict-redacted-words-by-implementing-Unredactor-/README.md

 This function checks whether it is able to display output or not.

 ## Bugs:
-1. If some extra features that are not presented in 'unredactor.tsv' dataset are provided, We will not get accurate results.
+1. If some extra features that are not presented in 'unredactor.tsv' dataset are provided, We will not get accurate results